How Much Weight Can You Lose in a Year?

 To lose weight in one year without over-restricting your diet, add more exercise to your days and weeks.

-The Physical Activity Guidelines for Americans recommend adults get at least 150 minutes of moderate aerobic activity like walking, biking or jogging, or 75 minutes of vigorous activity like running.
+The Physical Activity Guidelines for Americans recommend adults get at least 150 minutes of moderate aerobic activity like walking, biking or jogging, or 75 minutes of vigorous activity like running each week.
 If you break that down, it's about 30 minutes a day, five days a week.

 These cardiovascular exercises can help burn belly fat, which has been found to increase heart disease risk, per the American Heart Association.

-There's no "best" exercise for weight loss.
+There's no "best" exercise to achieve weight loss in a year.
 Rather, the key is to find movement that you enjoy and can incorporate into your life long-term.
-You'll need to stick to a regular exercise routine for the entire year in order to continue losing weight.
+You'll need to stick to a regular exercise routine to continue losing weight over a year.

 4. Find Ways to Stay Accountable

-We all know that it takes mental strength to continue on the path of a weight loss journey.
+We all know it takes mental strength to continue on the path of a weight-loss journey.
 Thankfully, there are some things you can do to keep yourself accountable and on track.
 One is weighing yourself often.

-Weighing yourself daily may not be the best for everyone, per a March 2016 review in Current Obesity Reports so other ways to stay accountable include keeping a food journal or fitness journal/tracker and partnering with a "weight loss buddy," or friend who has similar weight loss goals.
+Weighing yourself daily may not be the best for everyone, though, per a March 2016 review in Current Obesity Reports, so other ways to stay accountable include keeping a food journal or fitness journal/tracker and partnering with a "weight loss buddy," or a friend who has similar year-long weight-loss goals.

-You can even join an online weight loss community for motivation.
+You can even join an online weight loss community to get motivated and to share your weight-loss progress over 12 months.

 Mindful Eating Can Improve Hunger and Fullness Cues

-Some mindful eating steps include, per Harvard Health:
+Some mindful eating steps include the following, per Harvard Health Publishing:

 Mindful eating can help you listen to your body to determine when you're truly hungry or full.
 It can also help you tell the difference between hunger and thirst and whether you are eating for other reasons, like fatigue, boredom or stress, according to the Mayo Clinic.